humanspectrum/spectralthinking/module h/README.md

 **Group variation** (recommended):

 1. Pass the list with attributes to the next person.
 Get similar list from the previous one.
 2. In 2 minutes: each member of the group writes down the ideas for their current list.
-No repeats are allowed.
+No events repeats are allowed.
-3. Repeat.
+3. Repeat the process.
 Finish when you get your list back.